sabidhasan/compsci/MIT6.0002/MIT6.0002-2.md

 ## Lecture 4 - Stochastic Thinking

-**Causal Non Determinism** - behavior of the physical world cannot be predicted with complete certainty.

-**Predictive Non Determinism** - though many things *are* certain, our knowledge is limited in many cases, so treat things are unknowns.
+**Deterministic Programs** - the same input leads to same output for a program.

-**Stochastic Process** - any process where state depends on some random element :game_die:.
-Generally, we can *simulate* stochastic processes more easily than computing them.
+**Stochastic Process** - any process where state depends on some random element.
+Generally, we can simulate stochastic processes more easily than computing them.
 Here are three laws of stochastic processes:

 - Probabilities always range from 0 to 1.
 - If probability of something happening is `p`, the probability of it not happening is `1-p`.